 Since the contact information you provided on your application may be different from your contact information upon matriculation at Wesley, please take a moment to update your information, including your local contact and denominational information.
 It is vital that we have accurate information regarding your address and phone number so that we may contact you in case of emergency.

-Our Academic Planning sessions for the 2014-2015 academic year are scheduled for June 9th from 5:00 - 8:30 pm.
+Our Academic Planning sessions for the 2015-2016 academic year are scheduled for June 9, August 26 and August 27 from 5:00 - 8:30 pm.
 All M.A., M.T.S. and M.Div. students are required to attend an Academic Planning session, which will include a presentation of the degree program requirements and an overview of the Academic Planning and Advising programs.
 Special (Non-Degree) students are not required to attend but are encouraged to do so as they are able.
 Please confirm your attendance on the sign up form.
 The session will begin with devotion, followed by a meal and introductions.
 At that time we will begin the degree program overview.
 At Community Life Orientation this fall, you will have a full day of worship, community building, and seminars designed to answer the questions you may have at this point in your journey.
 The complete schedule for Orientation is listed in Part IV.

 As a student at Wesley, you are ultimately responsible for insuring that you fulfill the requirements for your program and that you are progressing toward the completion of your degree.
 We are committed to helping you by providing information about the academic requirements in the Seminary Catalog and the Student Handbook.
-You will be presented a portable USB flash drive containing both documents in a digital format at Academic Planning.
 We will assign you a faculty advisor who can give guidance as you plan your program.
 At Community Life Orientation, you will be able to meet with your advisor and schedule an appointment to develop a long-range degree plan which will be submitted to the Registrar's Office.
 You will receive more information about this process at the Academic Planning session.

 Students entering under the new Master of Arts degree will meet their advisor, Beverly Mitchell, and discuss with her options for pursuing specific emphases or areas of interest within the degree.
 Students are able to take any courses they desire, however any required prerequisites for upper level courses must be satisfied.